The 7th biennial conference of the Music and Philosophy Study Group

 Reasonably priced university accommodation will be available.

-Please submit proposals for a Themed Session by 26 October 2018 using the Themed Sessions form.
+Please submit proposals for an Associates Session by

 Please contact our chair Férdia Stone-Davis with any queries about the call for papers.